LucaD28/Reserveringsysteem/README.md

   Request Body:
   {
     "type": string, // Required.
-The type of email it is, must either be 'reservation_confirmation' OR 'cancel_confirmation' "reservation": {
+The type of email it is, must either be 'reservation_confirmation' OR 'cancel_confirmation' OR 'cancel_confirmation_admin'
+    "reservation": {
       "name" : string, // Required.
 The name of the person who made the reservation.
       "date" : string, // Required.
 The date of the reservation.